alphanodes/additionals/docs/manual.rst

 **According to the selected Role you can activate / deactivate the following permissions:**

 * **Show hidden roles in member box**.
-In case you have hidden roles in a project that should not be displayed you can give to some special roles the permission to display the members however.
+In case you have hidden roles in a project that should not be displayed you can give to some special user roles the permission to display the members however. *Important:* If someone in a project has a role that has this right, then this user sees all users everywhere.

 * **Edit issue author**.
 This permission will always record any changes made to the issue author.
 You can change the author only in the issue edit mode.